 What is a realistic budget and ROI for a new ERP system?

-Licensing budget – per month spending (cloud) or fully purchased or financed system?
+Licensing budget (per month spending for cloud or for fully purchased or financed system)

-Hardware Systems requirement budget (especially important for On-Premise software which basically requires a data center in-house)
+Hardware system requirement budget (especially important for on-premise software which basically requires a data center in-house)

 Additional personnel / staffing requirements to support a new system